1024pix/matomo-scalingo-deploy/README.md

 #### Override Matomo config

-To update the matomo config, you should set environnement variables and use them in the `scripts/config.ini.php.tmpl`.
+To update the matomo config, edit the config file `scripts/config.ini.php.tmpl`.
-For instance, in our template, we can set the `MATOMO_GENERAL_FORCE_SSL` to `1` to enable the `force_ssl` config option.
+If you have secrets, set environnement variables and use them in the `scripts/config.ini.php.tmpl` file.
+For instance, we set the `MATOMO_SALT` this way.

 #### Activating plugins